Simonsen94/SME_Analyst/src/pages/index.md

   title: Scroll down to learn more
   description: >
-    Welcome to the SME Analyst, where small businesses can unlock the power of data analytics and big data to make better-informed decisions.
+    Welcome to the SME Analyst, where small businesses can unlock the power of digital strategy and data analytics to make better-informed decisions.
 description: " As a certified analyst and business analytics expert, I understand the challenges that small businesses face in today's competitive market.
 That's why I am here to help you become data-driven by developing a